stymy/cpac-docs-source/install.rst

 .. _tip:

 **TIP**: It is possible to install many of these packages (all but PyLockfile) automatically by using `Enthought Canopy <https://www.enthought.com/products/canopy/>`_.
-If you chose to use Canopy, you must download the **64-bit version**

-It is possible to install many of these packages (all but PyLockfile) automatically by using `Enthought Canopy <https://www.enthought.com/products/canopy/>`_.
 If you chose to use Canopy, you must download the **64-bit version**.
 Likewise, `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ is an alternative Python distribution which allows you to install the above packages with the `conda command <http://docs.continuum.io/anaconda/faq.html#install-packages>`_.
     ex: ``conda install -c https://conda.binstar.org/travis wxpython``

 Install Nibabel and Nipype